lorenzosanzari/mozaiku/README.md

 # Mozaiku
 ## Plain PHP Template Inheritance

-Inspired by the various hierarchical template engines like Twig or Blade, Mozaiku offers the possibility of building hierarchical templates using simply **plain PHP** language.
+Inspired by several hierarchical template engines like Twig or Blade, Mozaiku offers to you the possibility of building hierarchical templates using simply **plain PHP** language.
+It is a very simple and lightweight class, with very small footprint.

+# License

+Mozaiku is released under the [MIT](https://opensource.org/licenses/MIT) license.

 # Install via Composer
-If you are using Composer, you can run the following command:
+If you are using [Composer](https://getcomposer.org/), you can run the following command:
 ```
 composer require lorenzosanzari/mozaiku
 ```